"Baseball is a Game of Movement"

 That fall brought a return to the gridiron and the first of three seasons playing for the Pirate football team having a good level of success as a running back and co-captain for two years.
 Being named captain is something I am proud of, but mention it primarily because I feel it illustrates the leadership and communication skills that are at the core of Baseball Positive's approach to Coach Training.

-In 2002 the Whitworth University Hall of Fame committee came knocking.
+In 2002 the Whitworth University Hall of Fame committee called.
 Having played two sports no doubt helped; it was an honor to be inducted.
-But, let's be honest, it’s a classic story of a 'big fish in a little pond', being that Whitworth was a member of the NAIA and had an enrollment of 1,100 (about a two-thirds the size of my High School).
+Keeping things in perspective it's a story of a 'medium fish in a smaller pond'.
+Whitworth was a member of the NAIA at the time and had an enrollment of 1,100 (about a two-thirds the size of my High School).

 That's the Cliff's Notes of the story behind an instructor of kids and their coaches.
-Yes, there were some cool experiences along the way and while it all has value in what Baseball Positive teaches, the fact is very little of it applies to coaching kids who play on the small diamond.
+Yes, there were some cool experiences along the way and while it all has value in what Baseball Positive teaches, the fact is not a lot of it applies to coaching kids who play on the small diamond.